-472 3.4.1.
+3.8.1.
 Converting Network Representations

-Ar3 As a pre-processing step, conversion of network representations is performed to transform each individual network S_i into a format compatible with maximum flow algorithms.
+As a pre-processing step, conversion of network representations is performed to transform each individual network S_i into a format compatible with maximum flow algorithms.

-1. Nodes with demands are connected to a supersink node (see [68, 69]).

-477 2.
-Source nodes are connected to a supersource node.

-478 3.
-Nodes in network S_1 that require resources from network S_2 are represented 479 in S_2 by corresponding demand nodes.
+- 1. Nodes with demands are connected to a supersink node (see [64, 65]). - 2.
+Source nodes are connected to a supersource node. - 3.
+Nodes in network S_1 that require resources from network S_2 are represented in S_2 by corresponding demand nodes.

-For step (3), the criticality for the nodes in S_1 is only available after the CFC for all non-demand nodes has been computed.
+In the case of (3), the criticality for the nodes in S_1 is only available after the CFC for all non-demand nodes has been computed.
 Thus, the full computation for S_1 must be performed before any computations can be performed for S_2 .
 Figure 3 provides an illustration of network conversion.